MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

 The **Operation analysis** report calculates statistics of score thresholds, based on the historical date.
 This information can help fraud control professionals understand the potential impact of the score threshold change and select score thresholds for their score rules.

 - **Score distribution** – The percentage of volume at or above a score out of the total number of transactions.
 To further zoom in and out for your analysis, you can use the x-axis to adjust score ranges and the y-axis to adjust the percentage range.
-- **Model Performance** – The receiver operating characteristic (ROC) curve, where the x-axis represents cumulative false positive rates and the y-axis represents cumulative true positive rates.
+- **Model performance** – The receiver operating characteristic (ROC) curve, where the x-axis represents cumulative false positive rates and the y-axis represents cumulative true positive rates.
 You can adjust both the x-axis and the y-axis to further zoom in and out for your analysis.
-- **Score Impact Analysis** – A statistical table view shows the following KPIs:
+- **Score impact analysis** – A statistical table view shows the following KPIs:

-    - **Rejected Rate** – The percentage of rejected volume at or above a score, out of the total transaction volume.
+    - **Rejected rate** – The percentage of rejected volume at or above a score, out of the total transaction volume.
-    - **Detection Rate** – The percentage of fraud volume at or above a score, out of the total fraud volume.
+    - **Detection rate** – The percentage of fraud volume at or above a score, out of the total fraud volume.
-    - **False Positive Rate** – The percentage of non-fraud volume at or above a score, out of the total non-fraud volume.
+    - **False positive rate** – The percentage of non-fraud volume at or above a score, out of the total non-fraud volume.
-    - **Approved Fraud Rate** – The percentage of fraud volume under a score, out of the total fraud and non-fraud volumes under that score.
+    - **Approved fraud rate** – The percentage of fraud volume under a score, out of the total fraud and non-fraud volumes under that score.
     - **Precision** – The percentage of fraud volume at or above a score, out of the total fraud and non-fraud volumes at or above a score.

-- **Score Cutoff Simulation** – Given the input score cutoff, the following metrics are calculated:
+- **Score cutoff simulation** – Given the input score cutoff, the following metrics are calculated:

     - Volume at or above the cutoff
     - Percentage at or above the cutoff